 British Columbia (Director of Civil Forfeiture) v.
 PacNet Services Ltd.

-In British Columbia (Director of Civil Forfeiture) v.
-PacNet Services Ltd., Gudmundseth Mickelson LLP acts for the Province in a civil forfeiture action against a money services business alleged to have serviced a global network of direct mail fraudsters, whose misleading sweepstakes and psychic ‘promotions’ have wrongfully deprived elderly victims of hundreds of millions of dollars.
+The case involved a money services business alleged to have serviced a global network of direct mail fraudsters, whose misleading sweepstakes and psychic ‘promotions’ have wrongfully deprived elderly victims of hundreds of millions of dollars.

 Since February 2018 Gudmundseth Mickelson LLP has successfully: